 Travel is prohibited through the end of the academic year.

 Given the continuing health concerns related to the COVID-19 pandemic, all human research must consider safety protocols.
 Research should be moved to remote or online whenever possible.
 Any face-to-face research needs to have very strict and thoughtful procedures in place (e.g., social distancing, masks, cleaning procedures).
 The IRB will be carefully reviewing all applications for detailed procedures related to participant safety.
 If you have any questions, please contact IRB chair, Nicole Capezza.

-Yes, students can intern in the fall semester though we cannot guarantee how many placements will exist.
+Yes, students can intern though we cannot guarantee how many placements will exist.
 Many interns may be remote.
 There is a new Student Internship and Liability Waiver that all students will need to fill out going forward.

-Our plan is to continue our highly successful externship programs in New York, Washington, and Boston.
-A decision about each will be made during the fall semester.
+Our plan is to continue our highly successful externship programs in New York, Washington, and Boston in AY21-22

 We encourage all departments to consider alternatives to allow students to proceed through their program.
 Please refer any changes you are making to your program's requirements due to the pandemic to the Chair of the Curriculum Committee, Chris Wetzel.

 Our planning team developed a wiki that can be accessed here.